Go Ad-Free!

 Don’t be afraid to make sacrifices

 In any game, you will lose some of your pieces to your opponent.
 An experienced Chess player will sometimes sacrifice lower-ranking pieces in order to save those that are more useful.
 When deciding which pieces to sacrifice, it can help to count the points.
-Watch this video to learn more about the point system.

 Practice makes perfect!